suncoast-devs/handbook/assignments/cs-safari-online/safari-online.md

+---
-# Take the Safari Online.
+title: Take the Safari Online.
+---

 ## Let's Continue our safari adventure